Youniwemi/aiify/readme.txt

 - Request new features

 == Installation ==
-1. Upload the plugin to your plugins folder: 'wp-content/plugins/'
+1. Upload the plugin to your plugins folder: 'wp-content/plugins/'.
-2. Activate the 'Aiify Blocks' plugin from the Plugins admin panel.
+2. Activate the 'Aiify' plugin from the Plugins admin panel.
-3. Customize your installation in the "Settings" Page ( setup Open AI API key )
+3. Customize your installation on the "Settings" page:
-4. Enjoy
+	- Set up your preferred AI engine (OpenAI, Ollama, or OpenRouter).
+	- Customize your writing preferences, such as style and tone.
+	- Optionally, review and adjust the default prompts for content generation.
+Go to the block editor, select the Aiify Block, and start creating high-quality content.

 == Screenshots ==
 1. Create new content with ChatGpt
 2. Edit and enhance existing blocks
 3. Aiify TinyMCE plugin
-4. Aiify blocks Open API setting
+4. Aiify AI Engine setting
+5. Aiify OpenAI setting
-5. Aiify Ollama configuration
+6. Aiify Ollama configuration
+7. Aiify OpenRouter configuration
-6. Aiify blocks writing setting
+8. Aiify Writing setting
-7. Aiify configurable prompts
+9. Aiify configurable prompts

 == Credits ==
 Big Thanks to :
 - [orhanerday](https://github.com/orhanerday/open-ai) for great library "OpenAI GPT-3 Api Client in PHP"
 - [SamHerbert](https://github.com/SamHerbert/SVG-Loaders) for the smooth svg animation
-- [Freemius](https://github.com/SamHerbert/SVG-Loaders) for plugin freemium experience
+- [Freemius](https://www.freemius.com) for plugin freemium experience
 - [Youniwemi](https://packagist.org/packages/youniwemi/wp-settings-kit) for wp-settings-kit - the lightweight library for easily creating WordPress settings pages and Post metaboxes
 - [Ollama](https://ollama.ai) for easing the llama adoption.
+- [OpenRouter](https://openrouter.ai) for all the models you can dream of using.

 == Changelog ==
+= 0.1.7: Aiify Supports OpenRouter =
+- Integration with OpenRouter: Aiify now supports OpenRouter.
+Simply set up the API KEY of your account and choose the model to get started.
+As this implementation is new, your feedback is crucial for future enhancements.
+- Aiify can now generate ordered lists.
+- Better finish_reason handling: Nice snackBar to let you know the reason why the answer is not complete.
 = 0.1.6: Aiify Supports Ollama AI =
 - Integration with Ollama: Aiify now supports Ollama.
 Simply set up the URL of your service and choose the model to get started.
 As this implementation is new, your feedback is crucial for future enhancements.
 - OpenAI Model Sync: Your account now syncs with OpenAI models, allowing the use of your fine-tuned models for a more personalized experience.